Tax Implications of Running an AirBnB Business In Australia

 Dividing Expenses

-If you use your property for both personal use and as a Short Term AirBnB rental, you will need to apportion the expenses between the two uses.
+If you use your property for both personal use and as an AirBnB, you will need to apportion the expenses between the two uses.

 You can claim deductions only for expenses related to the rental activity.